What is the most important information you should know about JANUVIA?

 What are the possible side effects of JANUVIA?

-Serious side effects have happened in people taking JANUVIA.
-See "What is the most important information you should know about JANUVIA?"
+- See above "What is the most important information you should know about JANUVIA?"

 - Low blood sugar (hypoglycemia).
 If you take JANUVIA with another medicine that can cause low blood sugar, such as a sulfonylurea or insulin, your risk of getting low blood sugar is higher.
 The dose of your sulfonylurea medicine or insulin may need to be lowered while you use JANUVIA.
 Signs and symptoms of low blood sugar may include: